auth0/auth0-nuxt/packages/auth0-nuxt/EXAMPLES.md

 ```

 > [!NOTE]
 > You can replace the check above with any check you want, such as checking for a specific user claim.
-The `useSession()` composable will return the session object if the user is authenticated.

 With that middleware in place, you can protect routes by adding it to the `middleware` property of the corresponding Nuxt route: